rtzeng/processMemChk/README.md

 Please report any bugs to <rtzeng@yahoo.com>.
 Please also contact me if you see areas for enhancement.
 The following is a TODO list that I've come up with:
-  1. adjust units of limits to MB
+  1. adjust units of limits to MB (both python and BASH)
-  2. bug in empty argument for a single option lower limit
+  2. bug in empty argument for a single option lower limit (python)
+  3. use getopt to parse through BASH options (BASH)

 tl;dr